 1. Can untreated foot pain accelerate aging?

-Yes.
-Altered movement patterns due to pain accelerate joint wear, poor posture, and decreased mobility all linked to faster aging.
+Yes, the altered movement patterns due to pain accelerate joint wear, poor posture, and decreased mobility all linked to faster aging.

 2. How does foot pain impact long-term mobility?